AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Dragon-Kami Ancestry.*** Your lineage stems from a Dragon progenitor.
 Choose the kind of Dragon from the Dragon-Kami Ancestor tables.
 Your choice affects your Breath Weapon, Damage Resistance, and Orochi Ascendant traits.
 If there are multiple associated damage types for the specific Ancestor, choose one of those damage types when you select this species.
 The chosen Dragon also affects your appearance, with you displaying coloration and other features reminiscent of that Dragon.

-***Breath Weapon.*** When you take the Attack action on your turn, you can replace one of your attacks with an exhalation of magical energy in a 30-foot line that is 5 feet wide.
-Each creature in that area must make a Dexterity Saving Throw (DC 8 plus your Constitution modifier and Proficiency Bonus).
+***Breath Weapon.*** When you take the Attack action on your turn, you can replace one of your attacks with an exhalation of magical energy in a 30-foot-long, 5-foot-wide Line.
+Each creature in the Line must make a Dexterity Saving Throw (DC 8 plus your Constitution modifier and Proficiency Bonus).
 On a failed save, a creature takes 1d10 damage of the type determined by your Dragon-Kami Ancestry trait.
 On a successful save, a creature takes half as much damage.
 This damage increases by 1d10 when you reach Character Levels 5 (2d10), 11 (3d10), and 17 (4d10).

 You can use this Breath Weapon a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.